How to style layered hair: pro tips, tricks, and inspiring looks to try

 Knowing how to style layered hair is a skill for life.
 Layered 'dos have enjoyed consistent popularity through the years, which means we've got decades of inspiration to draw on when styling, from Jane Fonda's famous '70s shag to the global hair phenomenon that was The Rachel.

-If you're new to layers, rest assured that they're widely considered one of the most versatile and easy hairstyles going.
+If you're new to layers, rest assured that as well as being one of the biggest hair trends 2023 has to offer, they're also widely considered one of the most versatile and easy hairstyles going.
 The graduation of length offers an opportunity to add texture to fine hair or take the weight out of thicker hair as needed.
 Plus, your stylist can cut in bespoke layers to flatter your specific face shape and bone structure.

 Maybe you're thinking about taking the plunge with the on-trend butterfly haircut or C-shape haircut.
 Or perhaps you already own a layered 'do and want to create a flicky, bouncy blow dry with the best hair styling products.
 Our hairdresser-approved guide to how to style layered hair has all the advice and visual inspiration you need.